Julian22222/PRACTICE/C_Sharp/Project_MVC_BookShop2/README.md

 # Accessing appsettings.json using GetValue method

-Whith this approach we can define the data type that we accessing in appsettings.json --> it can be boolean, string and other (with previous options we always get string data type from appsettings.json file)
+With this approach we can define the data type that we accessing in appsettings.json --> it can be boolean, string and other (with previous options we always get string data type from appsettings.json file)
 --> see Contactus.cshtml and HomeController.cs

 1. To use GetValue in Controller--> we use: